U.S. gas prices are rising at fastest pace ever as Russia intensifies invasion of Ukraine, AAA says

 More price hikes could be in store.
 Some analysts predict that oil could reach $130 per barrel.
 RBOB gas, a benchmark for pretax refined gasoline, traded close to $3.50 per gallon Friday up from $3.30 on Thursday.
 Crude oil Friday afternoon traded for more than $112 a barrel, its highest mark since 2008.

 The added expenses could have sweeping impacts for U.S. consumers, experts say.
-Recent wage growth has insulated some consumers from climbing prices, but gasoline alone contributed to a quarter of the 6.1-percent increase in inflation over the past 12 months.
+Recent wage growth has insulated some consumers from climbing prices, but gasoline alone contributed to a quarter of the 6.1 percent increase in inflation over the past 12 months.

 And rising oil prices have rippling effects.
-As diesel prices increase, so does the cost of shipping goods through the country’s already rattled supply chains.
+As diesel prices increase, so does the cost of shipping goods through the country’s already-rattled supply chains.

 “I think people are going to have sticker shock,” Gladden said.
 “Even if they can purchase more because wages have increased, you also have to think about how the pandemic for a lot of families has made them more fragile than they ever have been.
 There’s a lot of social challenges at the moment that are compounded by higher prices.”

-The U.S. fuel market was already tight before Russia began its invasion of Ukraine in late February, experts say, as pandemic restrictions in many states expired and consumers exercised pent-up buying power.
+The U.S. fuel market was already tight before Russia began its invasion of Ukraine on Feb.
+24, experts say, as pandemic restrictions in many states expired and consumers exercised pent-up buying power.

 But harsh economic sanctions from the White House, European Union and Japan have thrust Russia’s financial system into chaos and severely curtailed businesses from conducting international trade.
 Russia’s main banks have been isolated from eight of the world’s 10 largest economies.
 Nearly half of the world’s container ships are barred from landing at Russian ports.
 Russian planes are banned from the skies above western Europe, and most of North America.